websocket-client/websocket-client/README.rst

 Check out git repository of py3 branch, and type "python3 setup.py install".

-This module does not depend on any other module.
+This module does not depend on any other modules.

 Example
 ============